-Today, we want to focus on one of the greatest challenges facing development shops everywhere: finding and discovering new prospects for major, principal, and capital gifts: Fundraisers tell us that they don’t have enough prospects to work with.
-Board members keep saying, “We need NEW prospects.
-We need MORE prospects.”How about you?
-Do you think you have enough prospects?
+Today, we want to focus on one of the greatest challenges facing development shops everywhere: finding and discovering new prospects for major, principal, and capital gifts.

-Here’s my response: You really have plenty of major donor prospects.
-There are sleeper major gift prospects right under your nose.
-Start at home.
+Here’s the real truth.
+You really do have plenty of major donor prospects.
+There are sleeper major gift prospects right under your nose – in your own donor database.

-The best place to start prospecting is with your current donors.
-Make thank you phone calls to them, and turn each call into a Discovery Call.
+The best place to start prospecting for new gifts is with your current donors.

 Turn Donor Thank You Calls into Discovery Calls

 Here’s a very easy discovery tool you can use with your current prospects.
 You’d actually be surprised what you can find out from this strategy.

 Why not systematically make thank-you phone calls to a group of donors each week?
 And most importantly, turn each call into a Discovery Call by engaging the donor in conversation.

 Every single thank you call you ever make should really be a Discovery Call.
 These thank-you phone calls can open the door to a new relationship that can result in a major gift.
 You never know.

 It’s happened time and time again to our clients – a donor will simply offer a sizable gift, during an enjoyable thank you phone call.